Agendas • Minutes • Videos

 Regular City Council meetings and work sessions are open to the public and agendas are posted 72 hours in advance of the meetings.
 The Council Chamber and the Council Work Session Room are located at City Hall, 215 E. McKinney St. in Denton.

-Select meetings are also available live and on-demand online and are televised live on DTV, the City’s government access cable channel: Charter 194, Grande 12, and Frontier FiOS 38.
-These meetings include City Council, Mobility Committee, Economic Development Partnership Board, Planning and Zoning Commission, Public Utilities Board, Board of Ethics, and Zoning Board of Adjustment.
+Due to COVID-19, all meetings are available live and on-demand online and are televised live on DTV, the City’s government access cable channel: Charter 194, Grande 12, and Frontier FiOS 38.

 COVID-19 Response: Virtual Meetings